Thoughts on Unity and Alliances

 Even on the outside you have to be careful aligning with rats who will jeopardize the united front in order to demoralize and cause dissociation.
 But as long as those who represent the militant side of fighting oppression can agree that we must use strategy and wait for the right time to strike the imperialist monsters, I'm all for it.
 But if militants feel as though focoism is their aim, I'm all out.
 Educate the poor and oppressed first, to show them the real enemy.
 And there needs to be a change in habits and consciousness so that we will not allow materialistic ideology to control us.

 MIM(Prisons) responds: This comrade raises a good point about the risks of allying with those who are engaging in military actions now.
 We agree with em that focoism is not the right strategy.
 But the value of a united front is that we can disagree on this point of strategy in terms of the right time for armed struggle, but still unite in our fight against imperialism.
 We can work with these organizations while struggling with them over these points if such struggle seems fruitful.
-But we do not need to have complete agreement on points of strategy in order to work together in a united front.
+We do not need to have complete agreement on points of strategy in order to work together in a united front.
+We would also want to keep these groups at arms' length for the simple fact that advocating armed struggle now is a known tactic cops use to wreck a movement from within.

 But beyond the question of uniting without complete theoretical agreement, this writer is arguing that it is too risky to unite with focoists because their premature military action could bring down the whole united front.
 This is certainly a risk we need to consider.
 Groups within the UF have the autonomy to act independently of the group, and so some may engage in actions that others disagree with.
 While we wouldn't automatically exclude focoists from a UF based on their political line, this comrade is correct to warn that we need to stay vigilant about actions that present a risk to our work and to our organization.